gjerm/TameProtect/README.md

 - Animals can not be harmed by other players.
 - Rideable animals can not be mounted by other players.
 - Other players can be added to an animal to let them mount/harm it.
-- Players can transfer ownership of animals.
+- Players can transfer or remove ownership of animals.
 - Players can remove the name of owned animals.
 - **All of the above can be overridden by server administrators.**
 - Animals are protected from all environmental damage (configurable).